-It's not uncommon to sweat during the night.
+It’s not uncommon to sweat at night.
 You may sweat a little or a lot, depending on how many blankets you sleep with, how warm your room is, and even what you ate before going to bed.

-But if you sweat enough that you regularly wake up with wet pajamas and bedding, there could be an underlying issue.
+But if you sweat enough that you regularly wake up with wet pajamas and bedding, there could be an underlying medical issue.

-Read on to learn more about common and less common causes of night sweats, tips to relieve night sweats on your own, and when it may be a good idea to see your healthcare provider.
+Read on to learn more about possible causes of night sweats, tips to relieve night sweats on your own, and when it may be a good idea to see your healthcare professional.

 It’s not always possible to determine the cause of night sweats.
 But other symptoms you experience along with nighttime sweating could help you narrow down an underlying medical cause.